GenomeDK/genomedk-docs/index.rst

 Give me the numbers
 ===================

-GenomeDK comprises of 215 nodes (4352 cores) connected with 10GigE/Infiniband.
-Each node has from 16 to 36 cores and either 64 GB, 128 GB, 256 GB, 384 GB, or
-1 TB of RAM.
+GenomeDK comprises of 124 nodes (2912 cores) connected with Infiniband.
+Each node has from 16 to 36 cores and either 128 GB, 256 GB, 384 GB, or 1 TB of RAM.

 The cluster has been designed specifically for bioinformatic workloads and has a storage capacity of 12 PB.
 Do you want to know :ref:`more <technical>`?